fleek-platform/website/src/content/docs/CLI/Fleek-Next-Adapter/index.md

     export const runtime = 'edge';
     ```

-2.  **Build the application**: Use the Fleek Next.js adapter to build and deploy your app from the command line
+2.  **Build the application**: Use the Fleek Next.js adapter to build and deploy your app from the command line.

     ```sh
     npx fleek-next build